 Flat rate VAT accounting scheme

 The flat rate VAT accounting scheme simplifies your VAT returns.
 Under this VAT accounting scheme, you simply calculate the VAT due to HM Revenue & Customs (HMRC) as a percentage of your turnover rather than paying the difference between the actual VAT you have charged on sales and the VAT you've paid out on purchases.
 The only input VAT you can claim is on the purchase of a single capital item of expenditure costing more than £2,000 including VAT.
 You list this VAT separately on your VAT return in box 4.

 The flat rate used depends on your industry and has been set at a level where you should end up paying HMRC the same amount of VAT as if you had carried out the full VAT calculation.
 If your VAT purchases are significantly higher then expected for your industry it might not be the scheme for you.
 There is a 1% discount on the flat rate VAT if you use the scheme during your first year of VAT registration.

 You are only eligible for this VAT accounting scheme if your estimated taxable turnover in the next year will be no more than £150,000.
 Once you are using the scheme, you can continue to do so until your total business income exceeds £230,000.

 Limited cost trader

-From 1 April 2017, businesses using the VAT flat rate scheme who fall within the definition of “limited cost trader” must pay VAT at the enhanced rate of 16.5%.
-The rule will apply where a small amount is spent on goods costing less than 2% of turnover or less than £1,000 per year (even if costs are more than 2%).
-There are restrictions on the goods you can include for this calculation when deciding if you are eligible to stay on a lower rate.
+Businesses using the VAT flat rate scheme who fall within the definition of “limited cost trader” must pay VAT at the enhanced rate of 16.5%.
+The rule applies if the cost of direct goods and services is less than 2% of turnover or less than £1,000 per year (even if costs are more than 2%).
+There are restrictions on the goods and services you can include for this calculation when deciding if you are eligible to stay on a lower rate.
 Many business expenses are excluded such as capital expenditure, professional services and vehicle running costs.